johestephan/ExposeStaticEDL-XSOAR/README.md

 What's working (Version 0.1):
 * SSH to remote server and retrieve a file
 * Expose file via set port
+* the integration exposes /refresh, so a file can be updated (recommended usage:

+        !http method=GET url=IP:PORT/refresh

 What's not working:
 * Auto restart and fetch file on remote file change